What do your competitors know about you – and what should you know about them?

 But data without analysis is just numbers — and it can be confusing for some businesses to know just what they should be looking for, or what monitoring they should undertake.

-So we asked Media Officer and media intelligence specialist Sarah-Jane Aston what businesses should be considering when evaluating how to get the best results from media monitoring.
+So we asked Media Officer and media intelligence specialist Sarah-Jane Dabarera what businesses should be considering when evaluating how to get the best results from media monitoring.

 You work with a lot of businesses to help them understand how their brand is performing in the marketplace.
 What kind of monitoring do businesses often seek?